amberflo/metering-python/README.md

 client = create_ingest_client(
     api_key=API_KEY,
-    max_queue_size=200000,  # max number of items in the queue before rejecting new items threads=3,  # number of worker threads doing the sending retries=4,  # max number of retries after failures batch_size=1000,  # max number of meter records in a batch send_interval_in_secs=0.7,  # wait time before sending an incomplete batch sleep_interval_in_secs=0.5,  # wait time after failure to send or queue empty on_error=on_error_callback,  # handle failures to send a batch )
+    max_queue_size=100000,  # max number of items in the queue before rejecting new items threads=2,  # number of worker threads doing the sending retries=2,  # max number of retries after failures batch_size=100,  # max number of meter records in a batch send_interval_in_secs=0.5,  # wait time before sending an incomplete batch sleep_interval_in_secs=0.1,  # wait time after failure to send or queue empty on_error=on_error_callback,  # handle failures to send a batch )

 ...

-client.send(meter_event)
+client.meter(...)

+client.flush()  # block and make sure all messages are sent
 ```

+### What happens if there are just too many messages?

+If the module detects that it can't flush faster than it's receiving messages,
+it'll simply stop accepting new messages.
+This allows your program to
+continually run without ever crashing due to a backed up metering queue.

 ### Ingesting through the S3 bucket